twanh/note-system/README.md

 ## Usage and Features

-Notesystem is build to firstly convert and seccondly find and fix errors in markdown files.
+Notesystem is build to firstly convert and secondly find and fix errors in markdown files.

 The currently supported errors are:
 | Error Name        | Short Description                                                                     | Checked | Auto fixable |